Electric cars – the ultimate guide

 How do I charge my electric car at home? (home charging stations)

-Most EV owners opt for charging at home.
-That’s going to be the best option if you have a driveway or street parking outside your home.
+This is the best option for charging if you have a driveway or street parking outside your home.
 If you don’t have parking at home then you may want to see the section below on charging whilst on the road.

 There are two ways to charge your electric car from home.